Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists want to test biological safety in the harsh space environment and liken the satellite to a large-scale biomedical laboratory.

-The head of the Russian space agency Roscosmos Dmitry Bakanov said the experiment was an important step in assessing biomedical risks when humans carry out long-term missions to the Moon and Mars.
+The head of the Russian space agency Roscosmos, Dmitry Bakanov, said the experiment was an important step in assessing biomedical risks when humans carry out long-duration missions to the Moon and Mars.

-Radiation in polar orbits remains a major challenge in space research because galactic rays can damage cells.
-Scientists hope to find radiation shielding to protect future astronauts.
+Polar orbit radiation remains a major challenge in space research because galactic rays can damage cells.
+Scientists hope to find radiation shields to protect future astronauts.

 A polar orbit is a type of orbit in which a satellite moves around a celestial body (usually the Earth) and passes over or near the poles of that body on each revolution.
 This means that the orbit is inclined at or near 90 degrees to the equator of the body.

-Test results are expected to be released by the end of 2025, helping determine the ability to protect astronaut health and grow crops in a zero-gravity environment.
+Test results are expected to be announced by the end of 2025, helping determine the ability to protect astronaut health and grow crops in a zero-gravity environment.

 In 2028, Russia plans to launch Bion-M No. 3, equipped with a centrifuge to create artificial gravity - a new step for further space missions.